How to use the Sub View Palette

 ClipStudioOfficial

-Using it could dramatically improve the efficiency of drawing!
+Using it could dramatically improve your drawing efficiency!

 Besides that, you can also pick colors you want to use from the displayed image.